johnh0425/CSE_151A_Project/README.md

 **John Hsu:** Member: Contributed to coding in all milestones.
 Major contributor in data exploration and preprocessing.
 There was also a contribution in the readme for milestones 4 and 5.

 **Brandon Luu:** Member: contributed a little  to the development of models and provided input on what models to use and how we should structure the dataset.
-Mostly contributed tothe  documentation of the preprocessing and development of the models in the README for each milestone.
+Mostly contributed to the  documentation of the preprocessing and development of the models in the README for each milestone.

+**Daniel Arevalo:** Member: Contributed to coding for the milestones and milestone 5's readme.